jnisitha/Portfolio/_pages/bikesite.md

 The website features a design which allows visitors to view various posts and comments easily and features authentication (implemented through Passport) allowing authenticated users to create posts as well as comment on existing posts.

-The front end is handled through bootstrap complimented by CSS and JS where needed to keep the UI simple but elegant.
+The front-end is handled through bootstrap complimented by CSS and JS where needed, to keep the UI simple but elegant.

 ![fullPost](/uploads/Bikesite2.jpg)

+Currently, the site is hosted on AWS (free tier) and new features are on the way!
+You can read more [here](https://github.com/jnisitha/BikeSite).